-Capabilities,as we know,are intangible but represent the alignment between people, resources and processes.
-They aren’t easily replicable, but they are found in nigh but every leading and disruptive company—as areeffective and inspiring leaders.
+Capabilities, as we know, are often seen as intangible as they aren’t easily replicable.
+But this isn’t quite right.
+They actually represent the alignment between people, resources and processes, being found in nigh but every leading and disruptive company—as are effective and inspiring leaders.

 Leadership capabilities go a step further to define what good leadership looks like to a particular organisation.
 Ergo, leadership capability frameworks should have the following characteristics: